schibsted/spid-tech-docs/resources/articles/external-payment-methods.md

 :body

-`Available since SPiD version 2.111.0`
+`Available since SchAcc version 2.111.0`

-In case when Client wants to give the user the possibility to pay with payment method that is not supported in SPiD (Payment Platform), Client is able to provide all new payment method details via Paylink.
+In case when Client wants to give the user the possibility to pay with payment method that is not supported in SchAcc (Payment Platform), Client is able to provide all new payment method details via Paylink.

-If user chooses this payment method, SPiD redirects him to URL provided by Client in Paylink details.
+If user chooses this payment method, SchAcc redirects him to URL provided by Client in Paylink details.

 Such payment methods are called provided (external).